All Party Parliamentary Group on Cerebral Palsy

 The first two sessions in late 2020 and 2021 focused on Early Identification, Intervention and Pathways of Care and the third and fourth sessions looked at Education, Health and Care Plans and Teaching and Learning for children with cerebral palsy.
 This was followed by sessions in late 2021 about the barriers for adults with cerebral palsy accessing and receiving healthcare, as well as barriers to entering, staying in, and progressing in work, as well as lessons from the impact of COVID-19.
-In 2022, the APPG has been examining the transition from childhood to adulthood.
+In 2022, the APPG examined the transition from childhood to adulthood.

 1. APPG on Cerebral Palsy Report, March 2021